IbrahimAlshekh/laravel-docker-developing-env/README.md

 like `docker-compose run npm install --save react`

-Note: in Linux you may have permission issues in the file the created using utility containers because they will owned by root user and not the logged in user.
+Note: in Linux you may have permission issues in the files that created using utility-containers because they are owned by `root` user and not the logged in user.

 That because docker runs as root always.

 Changing the ownership of the files will solve this problem.

+`sudo chown [username]:[usergroup] /path/to/directory`

 but the better way is running the container as current user